Updated August 11, 2020

 By John Montaine CEO, Creative Managed Care Solutions, LLC and George Kelley, COO, CBIZ KA Consulting Services, LLC

-Managed care payers are constantly making changes to contract terms, whether it be to their fee schedules, drug prices, or how they interpret contractual language to policy changes.
+Managed care payers are constantly making changes to contract terms, whether it be their fee schedules, drug prices, how they interpret contractual language, or full-scale policy changes.
 As a result, hospitals and health systems must remain vigilant in ensuring that they are being reimbursed correctly and competitively by their managed care payers.
 Here are a few questions to consider:

-- Are resources being assigned to track and implement all of these changes to make sure internal systems are updated in a timely manner?
+- Are resources being assigned in your hospital or health system to track and implement all of these changes to make sure internal systems are updated in a timely manner?

 - Is your managed care reimbursement being tracked on a consistent enough basis to ensure that your payers are providing appropriate reimbursement and that there are no gaps, lags or discrepancies?